codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 DSN
 ---

+Some database drivers (such as Postgre, OCI8) requires a full DSN string to connect.
+But if you do not specify a DSN string for a driver that requires it, CodeIgniter will try to build it with the rest of the provided settings.

-Some database drivers (such as PDO, PostgreSQL, Oracle, ODBC) might require a full DSN string to be provided.
-If that is the case, you should use the 'DSN' configuration setting, as if you're using the driver's underlying native PHP extension, like this:
+If you specify a DSN, you should use the ``'DSN'`` configuration setting, as if you're using the driver's underlying native PHP extension, like this:

 .. literalinclude:: configuration/002.php

-.. note:: If you do not specify a DSN string for a driver that requires it, CodeIgniter
-    will try to build it with the rest of the provided settings.
+    :lines: 11-15

 DSN in Universal Manner
 ^^^^^^^^^^^^^^^^^^^^^^^